 If you have shutters and are thinking about removing them, consider what is underneath.
 Brittany, who has the typical plastic shutters that are commonly seen on most tract homes today, was considering removing them.
 I advised her to see what the siding underneath looked like first, and sure enough, it was darker than the rest of the siding.
 The sun had faded most of the exterior, which often happens with vinyl siding.
 In Brittany’s case, removing the shutters would have looked bad.
 Really bad.
 I advised her to keep them, and just freshen up the paint.
 She needed to do that anyway, because the sun had also faded the shutters.

 We recommend that you do your homework before deciding whether to add, replace, or remove your shutters.
 Consider your home’s aesthetic, including colors, window sizes and placement.
 Sometimes shutters enhance the functionality and the decor of homes, but may also detract from an otherwise lovely aesthetic.

 Do you have shutters on your home and want to remove them or are you thinking of adding them and not sure if you should?
-We would love to see.
+Contact us to set up your design consultation!